Adding a Twist: How Lopsided Disks Around Supermassive Black Holes Unify the Wild Variability of Active Galactic Nuclei

 Fig.2 Collision between eccentric flow due to differential precession cause state changes in AGN as observed in hydrodynamic simulations.

-This unified eccentric disk model not only connects the dots between the dusty torus, the BLR, and the X-ray corona; it also suggests a path toward using AGN as better cosmological tools.
-By analyzing the distinct velocity components of broad emission lines, astronomers may be able to map the 3D geometry of the accretion flow and derive more accurate black hole masses and luminosities.
-“This may potentially establish AGNs as more reliable cosmic standard candles," Dr. Deng added.
+By analyzing distinct velocity components of broad emission lines, astronomers may use this model to map the 3D geometry of accretion flows and derive more accurate black hole masses — potentially establishing AGNs as more reliable cosmic standard candles.

 DOI: https://journals.aps.org/prd/accepted/10.1103/wwg4-ypvb